-- £380 per annum (equivalent to £127 per term or £2 a day) for households on "low income" (where the household income is no more than £7,400 per year?). - £1,140 per annum (equivalent to £380 per term or £6 a day) for all other young people.
+- £380 per annum (equivalent to £127 per term or £2 a day) for households on "low income" (Low-income households are defined as families receiving the full amount of universal credit.). - £1,520 per annum (equivalent to £507 per term or £8 a day) for all other young people.

-Families are required to pay the financial contribution in 3 termly instalments in advance of each term.
-Autumn term's contribution payment must be paid before the start of the academic year in which travel support is due to commence.
+Families are required to pay the financial contribution, either in 1 payment for the full academic year, or in 3 termly instalments in advance of each term.
+Each term's contribution payment must be paid before the start of each term in which travel support is required.
 Failure to pay will result in travel assistance being withdrawn.